Kingdom of Mewar: Oppressions of Hindus

 When in the 1660s, Aurangzeb ordered demolitions of several important Hindu temples, Raj Singh made several efforts to secure safety of Hindu Symbols.
 Famous symbols rescued include the Shrinathji installed in Nathawada in Udaipur in 1662.
-In 1679, when Jaziya was imposed on non-Hindus in the Mughal empire, Raj Singh possibly protested against Aurangzeb by writing him a letter.
+In 1679, when Jaziya was imposed on non-Muslims in the Mughal empire, Raj Singh possibly protested against Aurangzeb by writing him a letter.
 Such events further spoiled relations with the Mughal emperor.
 During this period, Maharana continued to raid and loot adjacent territories.